New Mexico tribe transforms old casino into movie studio

 The tribe with about 800 members decided to open the studio after scenes from the Universal Pictures western movie “News of the World” starring Tom Hanks were filmed last year in the Camel Rock Casino, which closed in 2018.

-The tribe's governor, Robert Mora, Sr. "thinks this is a great opportunity for the pueblo to get into this industry,” Vigil said.
-“The market is really open right now, and the (tribal government) wants to bring different businesses to the pueblo.”
+“The Pueblo of Tesuque Development Corporation wants to bring different businesses to the pueblo and the market is really open,” Vigil said.
+“So this is a good opportunity.”

-No productions are happening now and none are planned for the immediate future because the pueblo and most of New Mexico remain under strict COVID-19 business restrictions.
+No productions are happening now and none are planned for the immediate future because the pueblo and most of the state remains under strict COVID-19 business restrictions.
 But Brown said that that hasn’t stopped potential productions from contacting the pueblo and asking to reserve studio time.

 Cheyenne and Arapaho filmmaker Chris Eyre, a Santa Fe resident and an advisor to Camel Rock Studio, said the studio’s unique aspect is that its former makeup as a casino provides the site with pre-made infrastructure that can be used for filming different types of movie scenes